RMOnft/XDeck/README.md

 #### There is a warning: Manifest version 2 is deprecated, and support will be removed in 2023.

-Update to latest OldTweetDeck version.
+Update to latest XDeck version.

 #### 'Link another account you own' doesn't work.

-See https://github.com/dimdenGD/OldTweetDeck/issues/259#issuecomment-2281786253 for a workaround.
+See https://github.com/RMOnft/XDeck/issues/259#issuecomment-2281786253 for a workaround.

 #### User or Search column aren't loading for me.